ynylgm/IBM-Data-Science-Professional-Certificate/README.md

 # Project-for-Applied-Data-Science-Capstone

-This is the final project for the Applied Data Science Capstone course for IBM Data Science Professional Certificate via Coursera.<br/>
+This is a project for the Applied Data Science Capstone course for IBM Data Science Professional Certificate via Coursera.<br/>
 Please see the separate image files for the Maps instead of the Jupyter notebook.

 This project requires key skills covered so far in previous courses and mainly focuses on: